-English Foundations is an eight-week intensive basic skills review for students whose placement tests indicate this is the appropriate reading and writing level at which to begin their curriculum studies.
+English Foundations is a 40-hour intensive basic skills review for students whose placement tests indicate this is the appropriate reading and writing level at which to begin their curriculum studies.
+This course can be done at the student's own pace.
 Topics include vocabulary review, comprehension development, grammar review, basic sentence and paragraph construction, and the writing process.
 Contact the Basic Skills Office for registration information 828-327-000, ext.
 4353.